-For the allocated beamtime at CM01 beamline, we were able to collect a decent dataset (3482 movies) for ligand bound form of Kainate receptor using the Krios Cryo-Electron Microscope.
-With the help of the local contact (Eaazhisai Kandiah), we loaded 7 grids in the grid loader (prepared and tested at Maastricht university with Dr. Peter Peters lab) containing ligand bound protein in different conditions.
-According to priority, we first tested grid #3 and found grid squares with good ice thickness and particle distribution.
-We chose 8 grid squares with intermittent ice thickness and marked the holes to be in each to be imaged.
+For the allocated beamtime at CM01 beamline, we were able to collect the dataset for ligand bound form of Kainate receptor using the Krios Cryo-Electron Microscope.
+With the help of the local contact (Dr?
+Effantin Gregory), we loaded 10 grids in the grid loader (prepared at National Centre for Biological Centre with Dr. Vinothkumar Kutti)and grids used in previous experiment at ESRF, MX-2120) containing ligand bound protein in different conditions.
+According to priority, we first tested the grids that were freshly prepared and found them with too much ice thickness and ice contamination, which could be due to shipping (it took 5 days for the dewar to reach the facility).
+We chose the grid #11 (same grid was used in MX-2120 for data collection) with slightly lesser ice thickness as compared to others and marked the holes in each square to be imaged.
 The following parameters were adjusted using grid hole of each square:

-Magnification: 130,000; pixel size: 1.067; spot size: 5; dose rate: 11.22e-/p/s, 9.2e-/Å2; total dose: 45.99e-/Å2; fractions (# frames): 40; exposure time: 5s; images per hole: 2; amplitude contrast: 10%; drift correction was set once per grid square and autodefocus was set once every 3rd grid hole; Energy filter was set to 20eV and the data was collected in super resolution counting mode.
-The data collection was monitored using the ExiMX interface; data processing (motion correction and CTF estimation) was done simultaneously as the data was collected as shown in Figure 1(a).
-In addition, data collection statistics was performed by the system to measure the resolution distribution across movies, average motion per frame and astigmatism as shown in Figure 1(b).
-Unfortunately, due to Gain reference issues with Gatan detector a few hours of data collection were lost twice.
-In total, 3482 movies were collected, out of which 3042 were good and 440 were bad containing gain reference issues and drift in movies.
+Magnification: 130,000; pixel size: 1.05Å; spot size: 5; dose rate: 7.43 e-/p/s; total dose: $60.3e^{-}/Å^{2}$ ; fractions (# frames): 40; exposure time: 9s; images per hole: 1; Tilt: -30°; amplitude contrast: 10%; defocus range ( $\mu$ m): -1.3 to -2.5; Energy filter was set to 20eV and the data was collected in super resolution counting mode.
+The data collection was monitored using the ExiMX interface; partial data processing (motion correction and CTF estimation) was done simultaneously as the data was collected.
+In addition, data collection statistics was performed by the system to measure the resolution distribution across movies, average motion per frame and astigmatism as shown in Figure 1.
+In total, 2121 movies were collected.